The History of Constantine: The Triumph of Rome

 sketch: The Hague, Mauritshuis, 21.3" x 27.2" (54 x 69 cm.)

 This thirteenth sketch was completed by Rubens, but replaced by The Death of Constantine when the tapestries were manufactured, having been deemed unsuitable.
 It is full of allegorical figures, like liberated Rome, two winged Victories, and Romulus and Remus, which is likely why it was rejected in a series focusing on real, historical elements of Constantine's life.

 Cortona's designs

 Unlike Rubens, Cortona crafted both the initial sketch and the enlarged cartoon from which the tapestries were actually woven.
-The surviving cartoons are now held by the Corsini Gallery in Florence.
+The surviving cartoons are now held in the Palazzo Corsini in Florence.

 Apparition of the Monogram of Christ

 tapestry: 16' 2" x 11' 5" (492.67 x 347.98 cm.)

 This is the sole repeated incident between the two artists.
 When depicting the same event as Rubens, Cortona opted to display the fiery cross described by Eusebius instead of the Chi-Rho monogram.